-Occasionally freezing food, is preferable to canning or dehydrating.
-Freezing Food is another great way to preserve it.
+Occasionally, freezing food is preferable to canning or dehydrating it.
+Freezing food is another great way to preserve it.

 Freezing apples is a great way to enjoy them later in the year.
 There's more to it than just putting them in the freezer, though.

 Frozen bananas are a treat all by themselves but are equally delicious when cut into sundaes, oatmeal, or used for making banana bread.